R\'enyi Resolvability and Its Applications to the Wiretap Channel: Main Results

 \subsection{Asymptotic Expressions}

-Now we consider the asymptotics of the R\'enyi divergence as blocklength $n$ tends to infinity.
-Then the one-shot bounds can be used to prove the following theorem, in which the asymptotics of the R\'enyi divergences (R\'enyi resolvability) are characterized by multi-letter expressions.
-The proof of this theorem is provided in Appendix \ref{sec:Proof-of-Theorem-asym}. \begin{thm}[Multi-letter Characterization] For any $s\in[0,1]$, we have
+We now consider the asymptotics of the R\'enyi divergence as the blocklength $n$ tends to infinity.
+The one-shot bounds can be used to prove the following theorem, in which the asymptotics of the R\'enyi divergences are characterized by multi-letter expressions.
+The proof of this theorem is provided in Appendix \ref{sec:Proof-of-Theorem-asym}. \begin{prop}[Multi-letter Characterization] For any $s\in[0,1]$, we have

 where